Our Mission:

-Lake Tahoe's Only One-Act Play Competition & Staged Reading Event
+Lake Tahoe’s Only One-Act Play Competition & Performance

-Our vision for WordWave is an annual cultural event for locals and visitors to share their stories, create and be inspired by the beauty of Lake Tahoe.
-Every culture uses story to entertain, educate, preserve traditions, and connect.
+WordWave is an annual celebration of the power of words.
 The underlying principle of WordWave is that stories, when shared with others, change lives.
-WordWave provides a venue for locals and visitors to experience these shared stories on stage, where the doors open to the shores of Lake Tahoe.
+They entertain, educate, preserve traditions, and help us to connect with each other in profound ways.
+WordWave provides a venue for locals and visitors to experience these shared stories on stage.

 WordWave features an annual one-act play writing competition that opens in spring and running through summer that culminates in a winners’ event in the fall.
 Three submissions will be selected each year as the winners and each winner will receive a cash prize and be offered a 2-night stay in South Lake Tahoe to see their work directed and produced as a staged reading at the historic Valhalla Boathouse Theatre.